cmorrow/javascript-core-concepts-cursor/1-variables/video-script.md

 You might think programming is complicated, but at its core, it's just telling the computer to remember things and do things with those things.
 And the first step is learning how to store information—we call these 'variables.'

 By the end of this video, you'll understand how to store text, numbers, and other types of information in your code.
 You'll even understand why adding the number 1 to the text '1' gives you '11' instead of 2—and that's going to make total sense once you see how it works.

 No prior experience needed.
 Let's start coding!"

 ---

+## [0:30-1:00] CONSOLE INTRODUCTION

+"Before we dive into variables, let me quickly show you where we'll be writing our code.
+We'll be using the browser console—a special tool built into every web browser that lets us write and test JavaScript code in real-time.

+If you're using Chrome, you can open the developer console by pressing F12 on Windows or Command+Option+I on Mac.
+Then click on the 'Console' tab.
+This is where we'll type our code and see the results immediately.

+Now, I should mention that each of the code examples in this course has an HTML console built right into the page.
+This makes it easier for new programmers to follow along without having to open the browser's developer tools right away.
+You can just open the HTML file and start coding directly on the page.

+Don't worry if you're not familiar with developer tools yet—we'll cover how to use the browser console and other developer tools in detail in a later video.
+For now, just know that the console is where we write and test our JavaScript code, and you have a convenient HTML console on each example page to get started."

+---

-## [0:30-2:00] CORE CONCEPT
+## [1:00-2:30] CORE CONCEPT

 "Let's start with the basics.
 Think of variables as labeled boxes.
 You put something in the box, give it a label, and later you can find it using that label.
+Another example: A Contact in Your Phone
+A contact name (“Mom”) is the variable.
+The phone number stored behind it is the value.
+Change the number, the label stays the same — but anyone calling “Mom” reaches the updated value.

 In JavaScript, we have three ways to create these boxes: `let`, `const`, and `var`.